Table of Contents

 The Harmful Effects of Lead-Based Paint

 Landlords are required to follow specific federal laws regarding lead-based paint disclosure.
-The Lead Based Paint Hazard Act, introduced in 1992, led to strict guidelines for any homes built before 1978.
-These guidelines exist to protect residents from the dangers of lead-based paint, which can be very harmful, in particular as it starts to disintegrate and break down.
+The Lead-Based Paint Hazard Act, introduced in 1992, led to strict guidelines for homes built before 1978.
+These guidelines exist to protect residents from the dangers of lead-based paint, which can be very harmful, particularly as it starts to disintegrate and break down.
 What’s more, the negative health implications of ingestion or inhalation of lead are especially dangerous for children.

 1. Know the Lead-Based Paint Disclosure Laws